yttrian/glyph.kt/docs/data.rst

 :Where: DialogFlow requests and message logs
 :Why: Used with DialogFlow to ensure any follow up intents are personalized to you

-messages
-^^^^^^^^
+message contents
+^^^^^^^^^^^^^^^^
-:What: A copy of your message contents, your _`session ID` and what skill Glyph interpreted it to be
+:What: A copy of your message contents only
 :When: Glyph is explicitly mentioned via DM or @mention, only
-:Where: Temporary log on Heroku, logs generally disappear within 24 hours
+:Where: Anonymously sent to Dialogflow for the sole purpose of understanding and responding to your request
+:Why: To understand the intent of your message and respond

+:What: A copy of your message contents, your _`session ids` (not username) and what skill Glyph interpreted it to be
+:When: Glyph is explicitly mentioned via DM or @mention, only
+:Where: Application logs on Heroku
 :Why: To make sure Glyph is responding appropriately or see what messages caused an error

+compliance
+^^^^^^^^^^
+:What: Your user ID and opt-in/opt-out decision in a compliance category along with the time
+:When: You click on "Opt in" or "Opt out"
+:Where: A PostgreSQl database managed by Heroku
+:Why: To respect message content data privacy decisions

 configurations
 ^^^^^^^^^^^^^^
 :What: The server ID and the configuration settings
-:When: A custom configuration is set by a server admin (deleted when Glyph is removed from the server)
+:When: A custom configuration is set by a server admin
 :Where: A PostgreSQl database managed by Heroku
 :Why: To access and store a server's unique configuration